--Myslbek Shopping Centre is a two-level shopping mall featuring Calvin Klein, Gant, H&M, Karl Lagerfeld and T.M.
-Lewin, along with sports and outdoor activity shops.
+-Myslbek Shopping Centre is a two-level shopping mall on Na Příkopě, housing Calvin Klein, Gant, H&M, Karl Lagerfeld and T.M.
+Lewin, as well as sports and outdoor activity shops.
 Opening hours: Mon-Sat 09:00-20:00; Sun 10:00-19:00.

 Opening hours: